 Overview

-Gordon Paul, a psychologist and early founder of eclectic psychotherapy, described the approach as follows: “What treatment, by whom, is most effective for this individual with that specific problem, and under which set of circumstances.”
-By practicing eclectic therapy, therapists can approach each client as an individual and tailor the sessions to meet their unique needs.
+Gordon Paul, a psychologist and early founder of eclectic therapy, described the approach as follows: “What treatment, by whom, is most effective for this individual with that specific problem, and under which set of circumstances.”
+By practicing eclectic therapy, therapists can approach each client as an individual and tailor the therapy sessions to meet their unique needs.

 How it works